Cricut Maker Cover Tutorial Tips and Tricks

 Sew the lining fabric end pieces into the 17.5″ length of the hand cut lining piece, with right sides together.
 Pivot the fabric as you go around the turn to keep the edges of the curved and straight pieces flush.
 Do not gather.
 Use a 1/4″ seam allowance for the ends

-Step 6 – Sew the outer cover
+Step 6 – Sew around the Cricut Maker cover

 Sew the pocketed end pieces onto the cover top in the same manner as the lining, with right sides together.
 Notch around all curves with snips, or use pinking shears to trim the seam allowance and prevent fraying.